aaaaus/survey-shark-backend/HOWTO.md

 - 'handleToken' action creator is set up to take the Stripe response and send it to a yet to be set up route on the backend; it expects the response to be a user which will be dispatched as existing FETCH_USER type (for header to re-render)
 - 'handleToken' must be wired to the Payments component to be used as the callback function in the "token" property of the StripeCheckout element

+- On the backend, set up a route that listens to post requests on `api/stripe`

+- install `npm install --save stripe` in server directory

+- install `npm install --save body-parser` which will allow us to parse the req object being sent to the express backend (which contains the payment info).
+This middleware will put the parsed info into the 'req.body' property of the incoming request object